garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 ---
 title: Navigating the DDR A/A20 UI
 slug: navigating-the-ddr-ui
-description: What a complete round of DanceDanceRevolution looks like, from swiping your card to walking away from the cabinet
+description: What a complete round of DanceDanceRevolution looks like, from swiping your card to walking away from the cabinet.
 sections: [Prerequisites, Starting the game, Song selection & Gameplay, Extra Stage, Ending the game]
 ---
 If you've never played DDR at the arcade before, you're probably faced with a lot of unknowns about the experience.
 Worry not!
 While the user interface may seem complicated at first glance, it won't take long to figure out the basics.
 And remember that if you ever get stuck, you can always ask a regular player for help; arcade DDR is a social experience above all else.